$L^2$-theory for the $\bar{\partial}$-operator on complex spaces with isolated singularities: Proof of Theorem

 \subsection{Cohomology with support on the exceptional set}

-Let $\pi: M\rightarrow X$ be a resolution as in Theorem \ref{thm:main2} and $E=|\pi^{-1}(\Omega\cap \Sing X)|$ the exceptional set.
+Let $\pi: M\rightarrow X$ be a resolution of singularities as above and $E=|\pi^{-1}(\Omega\cap \Sing X)|$ the exceptional set.
 For a closed subset $K$ of $M$ and a sheaf of abelian groups $\mathcal{F}$, we denote by $H_K^*(M,\mathcal{F})$ the flabby cohomology of $\mathcal{F}$ with support in $K$.
 In this section, we are interested in the case where $K$ is the exceptional set $E$.
-A nice review of cohomology with support on the exceptional set can be found in \cite{OvVa4}, section 3.2, a more extensive treatment in \cite{Ka}.
+A nice review of cohomology with support on the exceptional set can be found in \cite{OvVa4}, Section 3.2, a more extensive treatment in \cite{Ka}.